Marker Logo

 Topics.
 This historical marker is listed in this topic list: Roads & Vehicles.

 Location.
 52° 38.079′ N, 1° 8.299′ W. Marker is in Leicester, England.
 It is in Leicester City Centre.
-Marker is on Applegate close to Guildhall Lane, on the right when traveling north.
+It is on Applegate close to Guildhall Lane, on the right when traveling north.
 Located on St Martins House.
 Touch for map.
-Marker is in this post office area: Leicester, England LE1 5LD, United Kingdom.
+Marker is at or near this postal address: 1 St Nicholas Pl, Leicester, England LE1 5LD, United Kingdom.
 Touch for directions.

 Medieval Streets Marker image.
 Click for full size.